-Northern lights Vopnafjörður tonight
+Northern lights in Vopnafjörður tonight

 Kp 1 is below the threshold for Vopnafjörður.
 Activity would need to rise to Kp 2–3 before aurora could reach this latitude.